Morgan High School (Texas)

 Morgan High School, also known as Morgan School, is a public high school located in Morgan, Texas, United States.
-It is the sole high school in the Morgan Independent School District and is classified as a A school by the UIL.
-In 2015, the school was rated "Improvement Required" by the Texas Education Agency.
+The school falls within Education Service Center Region Twelve.
+It is the sole high school in the Morgan Independent School District and is classified as a 1A school by the UIL.
+For the 2021-22 school year, the school earned a "B" rating by the Texas Education Agency.

+During the spring semester of the 24-25 school year, Morgan ISD became the first school of its size to be chosen for a site visit by Commissioner Mike Morath.

 Athletics

 The Morgan Eagles compete in the following sports: